Should I buy a used EV? Read these used EV buying tips

 Where you are going to charge your EV?

-However, if you don’t have your own driveway, consider where you’re going to charge it.
+If you don't have your own driveway, consider where you're going to charge it.

-Older electric cars might also use a CHAdeMo connector to charge at a rapid charging point.
 Currently, most rapid charge points will have a CHAdeMO cable however this might not be the case in the foreseeable future due to the increasing number of car makers opting to fit their vehicles with the more standard CCS connector.

 What about fixing and servicing a used electric car?

-Charging compatibility
+Charging Compatibility

 If you're opting for a vehicle with a Type 1 connection, and you want a home charge point, then you'll need to make sure it is compatible with your car.
 If you want a tethered charger, where the cable is always attached, make sure it has a Type 1 cable to plug into your Type 1 vehicle.